TAMULib/chef-nginx-site/README.md

 - 'server_name' - (required) server name
 - 'root' - (required) server root
 - 'default' - whether it's default site, default false
-- 'rewritefile' - The name of a file with rewrite rules in it.
-This file will be copied from the cookbook /files store and included in the sites-enabled configuration file.
-This is used by Guides on the Side.
 - 'autoindex' - whether autoindex is enabled for the root directory, default false
 - 'error_log' - error log, default "#{node['nginx']['log_dir']}/name-error.log"
 - 'access_log' - access log, default "#{node['nginx']['log_dir']}/name-access.log"